-CEQA requires that an EIR identify the significant environmental impacts of a project (CEQA Guidelines Section 15126).
+CEQA requires that an EIR identify the significant environmental impacts of a project (CEQA Guidelines § 15126).
 One of the primary differences between NEPA and CEQA is that CEQA requires a significance determination for each impact using a threshold-based analysis (see Section 3.1.3.4, Methods for Evaluating Impacts, for further information).
-By contrast, under NEPA, significance is used to determine whether an EIS would be required; NEPA requires that an EIS be prepared when the proposed federal action (project) as a whole has the potential to "significantly affect the quality of the human environment."
-Accordingly, Section 3.13.9, CEQA Significance Conclusions, summarizes the significance of the environmental impacts on land use and development for the B-P Build Alternatives.
+By contrast, under NEPA, significance is used to determine whether an EIS would be required; NEPA requires that an EIS be prepared when the proposed federal action (project) as a whole has the potential to "significance Conclusions, summarizes the significance of the environmental impacts on land use and development for the B-P Build Alternatives.
 The Authority is using the following thresholds to determine if a significant impact on land use and development would occur as a result of the B-P Build Alternatives.
 A significant impact is one that would:

-- Cause a substantial change in land use patterns inconsistent with adjacent land uses - Induce substantial population growth in an area beyond planned levels, either directly or indirectly
+- · Cause a substantial change in land use patterns inconsistent with adjacent land uses - Induce substantial population growth in an area beyond planned levels, either directly or indirectly

-In addition, Appendix G of the State CEQA Guidelines recommends the evaluation of impacts to land use and planning through the verification of whether a project would "physically divide an established community" or "cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect."
-The potential for the B-P Build Alternatives to physically divide an established community is assessed in Section 3.12, Socioeconomics and Communities.
+In addition, Appendix G of the State CEQA Guidelines recommends the evaluation of impacts to land use and planning through the verification of whether a project would "physically divide an established community" or "cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect" The potential for the B-P Build Alternatives to physically divide an established community is assessed in Section 3.12, Socioeconomics and Communities.
 The potential for the B-P Build Alternatives to cause a conflict with "any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect" is discussed in each resource section of Chapter 3 of this EIR/EIS under "Regional and Local Policy Analysis."
-Additionally, a detailed plan consistency analysis is included as Appendix 2-H. The potential for the B-P Build Alternatives to induce substantial population growth beyond planned levels is assessed in Section 3.18, Regional Growth, and Section 3.12, Socioeconomics and Communities.
+Additionally, a detailed plan consistency analysis is included as Appendix 2-H. The potential for the B-P Build Alternatives to induce substantial population growth beyond planned levels is assessed in Section 3.18, Regional Growth.